GMill728/gmill728.github.io/docs/code.md

 Below is a snippet of my implementation of a merge sort algorithms.
-This is part of a larger C++ project where I implemented merge, insertion, and quicksort algorithms in order to calculate how efficiently they sorted 2,000, 10,000, amd 100,000 random integers.
+This is part of a larger C++ project where I implemented merge, insertion, and quicksort algorithms in order to calculate how efficiently they sorted 2,000, 10,000, and 100,000 random integers.

 ```cpp